cjauvin/markdown-cv/index.md

 __PypeTree__: Tool with an innovative UI to assist with the 3D reconstruction of LIDAR scanned botanical trees.

-__Dracones__: Web mapping and analysis add-on to an existing public health database.
+__Dracones__: Web mapping and spatial analysis add-on to an existing public health database.

 __Road address correction and geocoding__: Custom algorithm for the correction and geocoding of a road accident database.